anjalis17/win2024-cs107e-project/README.md

    - multitasking the music!!
 I tried a few different methods of how to get music running in parallel with the game.
 The most straightforward one was to write a PWM module, but clearly I decided not to do that.
 (1) My first idea was to play the music during the 20% offtime in the game loop.
 It was very staccato and cute, and the tune was recognizable... but not enough.
 (2) My next idea was to (as often as possible) check the ticks and if modding it gave a certain range, then set the buzzer's gpio out to 0 or 1.
 Turned out that I was not updating the buzzer often enough, so I got a weird staticky/random sound, plus the staccato tones I had been getting in my first idea's implementation.
 (3) Timer interrupts galore!
 I used one timer interrupt to handle the notes' durations and another timer interrupt to handle the pitch of each note (because, I am physically updating the 0/1 I send to the buzzer) based on the note's frequency.
 This worked!
 It interrupts every 200-400us to keep the pitch of the note.
 Wonderful!
    - in case I haven't mentioned it: I love the remote
  - Anjali: [prollly wanna talk about the extern here lol TODO ]

-TODO
+ - Both:
+   - the game is addictive!
+I'm not sure if we spent more time debugging or playing hahaha :)

 ## Photos
-### Photos/writeups are in the /documents directory
+### Photos & writeups are in the /documents directory
  - /documents/demo : contains video demo of Tiltris! includes endgame (blocks stack to signal end of game), leaderboard (entering user info; updated leaderboard), and starting a new game (tuck, clear line, swap)
  - /documents/remote : contains pictures of the remote (including earlier breadboard stages to show the transformation)
  - /documents/specs+initialnotes : contains a list of features we wanted initially + Aditi's initial HW notes

-You are encouraged to submit photos/videos of your project in action.

-TODO